Eddie Hughes (British politician): Parliamentary career

 Hughes was elected the MP for Walsall North at the 2017 general election, where he unseated the sitting veteran Labour Party MP David Winnick.
-Winnick, aged 83 at the time, had held the seat for the previous 38 years, since the 1979 general election.
+The 83-year old Winnick had held the seat for nearly 40 years since the 1979 general election; and apart from a brief period in the 1970s, the seat had been held by Labour since its creation in 1955.

 Hughes introduced a Ten Minute Rule bill into the House of Commons to improve tenant safety around carbon monoxide poisoning.
 It received a first reading on 13 September 2017.

 Hughes spoke in the Commons during a debate on NHS pay in September 2017, stating that the starting salary for a newly qualified nurse was higher than that of the average constituent of Walsall North, in defending not lifting a below inflation cap of 1% on public-sector pay increases.
 He said it was his job to stick up for everyone, not just people in the public sector.
 Despite his intervention, the opposition motion to lift the cap was passed.
 The Conservative Government subsequently announced, in March 2018, that they would end the cap on NHS salaries.

 Hughes has campaigned for more front line police on the streets and raised the issue with Theresa May in the House of Commons.

-He is a supporter of Brexit, campaigning for a leave vote, and was one of 62 Conservative MPs who wrote to the Prime Minister urging support for her Lancaster House speech.
+He was a supporter of Brexit, campaigning for a leave vote, and was one of 62 Conservative MPs who wrote to the Prime Minister urging support for her Lancaster House speech.

 Since being elected in June 2017 Hughes had campaigned for funding for a new A&E department at Walsall Manor Hospital, including raising the issue with the Prime Minister at PMQs.
 Funding of £36m was eventually allocated by the Department for Health & Social Care in December 2018.

 Hughes was a member of the Consolidation Bills Committee and the Women & Equalities Select Committee.